-In addition to its annual seminar series, the Scholl Center’s current projects are:
+In addition to its annual seminar series, the Scholl Center’s projects are:

 Out of Many: Religious Pluralism in America

-In December 2011, the Scholl Center was one of five recipients of an National Endowment for the Humanities’ Bridging Cultures at Community Colleges grant to provide research opportunities for community college faculty.
-The Scholl Center’s program will involve teams of faculty and sponsoring administrators in a multiyear effort to develop new curriculum that integrates the study of America’s religious diversity into humanities courses at community colleges.
-Participating faculty will conduct research in the Newberry’s collections, participate in seminars and public lectures with prominent scholars of American religion, and contribute to a forthcoming digital resource on teaching religious pluralism.
-Learn more about the Scholl Center’s upcoming National Endowment for the Humanities institute, Making Modernism: Literature and Culture in Twentieth-Century Chicago, 1893-1955.
+In December 2011, the Scholl Center was one of five recipients of a National Endowment for the Humanities Bridging Cultures at Community Colleges grant to provide research opportunities for community college faculty.
+The Scholl Center’s program involved teams of faculty and sponsoring administrators in a multiyear effort to develop new curriculum that integrates the study of America’s religious diversity into humanities courses at community colleges.
+Participating faculty conducted research in the Newberry’s collections, participated in seminars and public lectures with prominent scholars of American religion, and contributed to a forthcoming digital resource on teaching religious pluralism.